Software Engineering Interview Questions

 Higher the cohesion of the system, the better the software is.

 Software requirement specification also recognizes as SRS is a document or set of documents that explain the software system.
-It also includes the details of the requirement (functional or non-functional) of the user that the software must provide.
+It also includes the details of the requirements (functional or non-functional) of the user that the software must provide.

 RAD stands for Rapid Application Development model.
 The limitations of RAD are: -